So why is there so much salt in some of the foods we purchase? And why is it so bad for us?

-Try and steer away from those which are high in salt such as fast food products or processed foods such as processed meats and cheeses, cured meats and pre-prepared meals, soups, pizza, sandwiches and more surprisingly bread.
-This also includes snacks such as salt and vinegar crisps or pretzels and sweets such as salted caramel chocolate or salted fudge.
+Try and steer away from those which are high in salt such as fast food products or processed foods such as processed meats and cheeses, cured meats and pre-prepared meals, soups, pizza, sandwiches and more surprisingly, bread.
+This also includes snacks such as salt and vinegar crisps or pretzels.
+It also includes sweets such as salted caramel chocolate or salted fudge.

 TIPS, NEWS AND ADVICE

 09 July 2019

 Top Tips to keep older people cool th...

 It’s important we keep our bodies at the correct temperate throughout the day and avoid overheating during the warmer months.
 The NHS advises that this can be worse for some peop...Read More